Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Introduction

 \section{Introduction}

 Face anti-spoofing (FAS) aims to distinguish spoof faces from live ones to enhance the security of facial identification systems.
-Many face anti-spoofing methods \cite{huang2025channel,huang2023ldcformer,wang2023domain} have been proposed to employ the two-class classification method, learning discriminative feature characteristics from both live and spoof images to counter various spoofing attacks.
-While two-class FAS methods perform well in detecting spoof attacks covered by training data, they often fail to identify out-of-distribution (OOD) unseen spoof attacks during inference.
-In contrast, one-class FAS approaches \cite{baweja2020anomaly,huang2021one,lim2020one} can be robust against the OOD problem by learning liveness information solely from live images.
-However, learning solely from live images implies acquiring features entwined with both liveness and domain information.
-Consequently, one-class FAS approaches tend to exhibit sensitivity to domain information and reduced generalizability against spoof images from ohter domains.
-Moreover, relying exclusively on live images renders one-class FAS approaches less competitive in performance compared to two-class methods.
-To address these challenges, we propose a Unsupervised Feature Disentanglement and Augmentation Network (UFDANet) for one-class FAS techniques.
-The proposed UFDANet aims to create a training set with more discriminative and generalized features, thereby enhancing the effectiveness of one-class FAS approaches.
+Most existing FAS methods \cite{huang2025channel,huang2023ldcformer,wang2023domain} adopt a two-class classification strategy that learns discriminative representations from both live and spoof samples.
+While two-class FAS methods perform well when test attacks are covered by the training data, they often fail to generalize to out-of-distribution (OOD) spoof attacks during deployment.
+In contrast, one-class FAS approaches \cite{baweja2020anomaly,huang2021one,lim2020one}, which learn liveness representations solely from live samples, exhibit stronger robustness to unseen spoof types.
+However, this advantage comes at the cost of inferior discriminability and limited cross-domain generalizability.
+Specifically, learning from live-only data causes liveness feature representations to be entangled with domain-related factors, making one-class FAS models sensitive to domain shifts and less competitive than two-class counterparts.

+To address these limitations, we propose a Self-supervised Feature Disentanglement and Augmentation Network (ssFDANet) for one-class FAS.
+The core idea of ssFDANet is to enrich one-class training with disentangled and augmented liveness and domain features derived solely from live images, thereby bridging the performance gap between one-class and two-class FAS methods without requiring spoof samples or domain annotations.

+\textbf{Problem Setting.} \\ We consider a one-class FAS setting in which only live face images are available during training, without any spoof images, live/spoof labels, or domain labels.
+Here, \textbf{domain} refers to nuisance factors such as sensors, illumination conditions, capture environments, and background characteristics.
+Under this setting, we make two realistic assumptions.
+First, the facial foreground and background regions within the same image share similar domain information, as they are captured by the same sensor under identical environmental conditions \cite{huang2025dd,nowara2021benefit}.
+Second, different facial patches extracted from a live image share consistent liveness information \cite{huang2025dd,sun2022contrast}.
+These assumptions enable self-supervised learning of disentangled liveness and domain representations using live data alone, without external annotations.